APSL/django-hattori/README.md

 # Django-Hattori

-Command to anonymize sensitive data
+Command to anonymize sensitive data.
+This app helps you anonymize data in a database used for development of a Django project.

+This app is based on [Django-Database-Anonymizer](https://github.com/Blueshoe/Django-Database-Anonymizer), using [Faker](https://github.com/joke2k/faker) to anonymize the values.

 ## Installation